Archive (1995-present)

 Citation: For his contributions to the experimental study of the spin structure of the nucleon in polarized deep inelastic electron scattering from internal polarized gas targets and for his experimental and theoretical elucidation of pion reaction mechanisms in pion double charge exchange in light nuclei.

-Nominated by: Nuclear Physics (DNP)
+Nominated by: DNP

 University of California, Irvine